 Many versions of self watering containers, also known as self watering grow boxes, self watering pots, and self watering planters are sold online, but you can make them yourself for a fraction of the cost out of some easy to find items.

 This post on constructing self watering containers out of 18-gallon storage totes was originally written in May 2009 and continues to be popular.
-I updated the photos, copy, and added additional information in November 2014.
+I updated the photos, copy, and added additional information.

 I still use the original self watering containers each year.
 I have early blight in my garden soil that often reduces the health and production of my tomato plants.
 Growing tomatoes in self watering planters allows the plants to grow early blight free for the whole season.
 Celery also grows very well in self watering pots because they receive a steady moisture level.
 I have also grown peppers, melons, eggplant, cucumber, and summer squash in self watering containers with great success.

 What are Self Watering Containers?

 Self watering containers are an enclosed growing system that decreases moisture evaporation and offers a consistent water supply to your plants.
 It is made up of two chambers, the growing chamber and the water reservoir chamber.
 The growing chamber contains a wick that descends into the water reservoir that pulls water up into the growing chamber as needed for the plants.